Skip to main content

 7.4 The Connecting Party shall not include any terms in its arrangements with End User Organisations which conflict with this Connection Agreement or the End User Organisation AUP.

-7.5 If an End User Organisation does not comply with the End User Organisation AUP, NHS Digital may itself, or may require the Connecting Party to, disconnect the End User Organisation and/or suspend the End User Organisation's access to the Connecting Party’s products or services, or otherwise, to the extent necessary so that the End User Organisation cannot receive the benefit of the Service(s).
+7.5 If an End User Organisation does not comply with the End User Organisation AUP, NHS England may itself, or may require the Connecting Party to, disconnect the End User Organisation and/or suspend the End User Organisation's access to the Connecting Party’s products or services, or otherwise, to the extent necessary so that the End User Organisation cannot receive the benefit of the Service(s).

 7.6 Where Individual End Users access the Connecting Party’s products and services directly the Connecting Party is fully accountable and responsible for delivery of its services to any such Individual End Users.